NiklasBr/quick-magick/README.md

-# Placeholder image generator for Faker
+# Image placeholder provider for Faker